 - As a Trustee.
 Trustees are responsible for the strategic direction of the charity, meeting monthly to review progress towards our strategic aims.

 - By holding events for us.
 We are lucky enough to have some wonderful volunteers who hold events for us, either in their own homes or they arrange these with groups they are involved with.
 For example, one volunteer holds a plant sale in her garden every year, with profits to Sydenham Garden.
 Another organises an annual concert with the choir they sing in.
 Another holds regular coffee mornings to raise funds for us.
 If you are able to help us in this way, we would be very grateful!
 Get in touch if you would like information about Sydenham Garden or a speaker for your event.

-We are always interested in potential volunteers in the following areas:
+We are interested in hearing from potential volunteers with skills in the following areas:

-To apply for any of the above posts, please complete an application form,
+To apply for a fundraising, office administration or communications role, please complete an application form,

 Download the Volunteer Application Form, if you would rather return it to us by post or email.
 If you would like to phone for an informal chat before completing an application form, then please call us on: 020 8291 1650.

 If you do not want to sign up as a regular volunteer, why not join us as a Friend of Sydenham Garden so that you hear about activities coming up.

 Sydenham Garden has an Equality and Diversity policy and seeks volunteers that represent the diverse communities within Lewisham and Bromley.

 Volunteers with disabilities: We provide specialised gardening tools and equipment for those with disabilities, and have an adaptable computer workstation and hearing loop available in our resource centre.